-- □ Grades and standardized test scores can earn a student money for college -students tend to be awarded the most money at a school where they are highly qualified to attend e.g. the student's GPA and test scores are well above the average for the school - □ Families should become familiar with each college's Financial Aid or Scholarship tab on their website - It is important to remember that the college itself is often the single greatest source of merit money for a particular school so learn what you need to do in order to be considered for scholarships and aide - 1.
-Does the college have a financial aid deadline? - 2.
+- □ Grades and standardized test scores can earn a student money for college students tend to be awarded the most money at a school where they are highly qualified to attend e.g. the student's GPA (and test scores) are well above the average for the school - □ Families should become familiar with each college's Financial Aid or Scholarship tab on each college website It is important to remember that the college itself is often the single greatest source of merit money for a particular school so learn what you need to do in order to be considered for scholarships and aide - 1.
+Does the college have a financial aid deadline?
+You need to make sure your documents or application are submitted by the required deadlines - 2.
 Does the college require the CSS profile or another application to be considered for financial aid? - 3.
 Does the student need to apply for merit money or is he/she automatically considered when applying?